-ENG710A & ENG710B Honors Language Arts 7 One Year-2 Semesters Litto / 10/1 of Litto / 100 Tionors Language 7 it to 7 One real 2 demesters
+ENG710A & ENG710B Honors Language Arts 7 One Year-2 Semesters

 In honors class, a greater emphasis is placed on analyzing, developing, and demonstrating critical and reflective thinking skills.
 A greater amount of class discussion, using the Socratic Method, with opportunities to defend ideas and positions is a cornerstone of all honors classes.
 Honors Language Arts 7 is an integrated reading, writing, speaking, listening, and grammar curriculum.
 Essential reading strategies, language acquisition, and speaking and listening skills will be emphasized.
 Students in this course will study literary elements, vocabulary in context, and text structures by reading texts from literary genres including, but not limited to: short stories, novels, poetry, and nonfiction selections.
 An emphasis will also be placed on reading and analyzing informational and functional text.
 Additionally, students will begin honing skills in the areas of research, citing sources of information, quote/evidence integration in writing, grammatical structures of writing, and the steps of the writing process.